CAT Normalization Process 2024: How Scaled Score is Calculated, Revised Process for 3 Shifts

 Abhinav Chamoli

-The CAT normalization process 2023 is adopted to ensure that all the test-takers are evaluated on the same ground and no one is given undue advantage or at a disadvantage in the exam.
-Also known as the scaling and equating process, the CAT normalization process shall adjust for location and scale differences of score distributions across different forms.
+The CAT normalization process 2024 is used to ensure that all the test-takers are evaluated based on the same standards and no one is given undue advantage or at a disadvantage in the exam.
+Also known as the scaling and equating process, the CAT normalization process adjusts for location and scale differences of score distributions across different forms.

 Also Read: